Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

         * `SNS` - react to notifications in SNS
         * `SQS` - process messages from SQS
         * `Cognito` - react to AWS user actions
+        * `RDS` - invoke Lambda functions from within your DB instance
+            * allow you to process data events from within a database
+            * supported for RDS for PostgreSQL and Aurora MySQL
+            * must be configured from teh DB by connecting to it (not AWS console)
+            * must allow outbound traffic to your Lambda function from within your DB instance (Public, NAT GW, VPC ENdpoints)
+            * DB instance must have the required permission to invoke the Lmabda function (Lambda Resource-based Policy & IAM Policy)
+        * `RDS Event Notifications` - notifications that tells information about the DB instance itself
+            * no information about data
+            * can subscribe to categories:
+                * `DB instance`
+                * `DB snapshot`
+                * `DB Parameter Group`
+                * `DB Security Group`
+                * `RDS Proxy`
+                * `Custom Engine Version`
+            * near real-time events (up to 5 minutes)
     * pricing:
         * per calls: 1kk requests free, then $0.20 per 1kk requests
         * per duration: 400k GB/sec of compute time free, then $1.00 for 600k GB/sec in 1 ms increments